 Other people with disabilities are served well by these practices, too.
 Many of the discussions around sensory-friendly places and spaces, and for support in transportation, walkability, and housing, parallel the recommendations made in the PAS Memo, "Planning and Autism Guidelines 1.0."
 As a person on the autism spectrum, I have often been struck by how things that benefit people with dementia in the built environment also benefit me.
 One example is the provision of spaces that are not sensorily overwhelming — something that can be especially stressful for people with dementia and people on the autism spectrum alike.
 Other aspects, such as accessible wayfinding with words and images and visible landmarks in the urban fabric, benefit many people with cognitive disabilities — some of whom are also more likely to develop dementia in old age.

 So, where does one start?
 Building a dementia-friendly community is a team effort, and everyone can start by learning how to be a better advocate and support for their neighbors with dementia.
 Dementia-Friendly America offers free training videos and resource guides that teach methods for dementia-friendly communication and etiquette.
 Dementia-friendly groups exist around the country, too, and often offer local workshops, training, and events.
 These efforts can jump-start ideas and plans to make a community more dementia-friendly.
 Attend a group or workshop, watch a video, or review a guide — and see what lessons or thoughts for a more accessible community follow.

 About the Author

 Jonathan Paul Katz holds a master of community planning degree from the University of Maryland–College Park, where he focused on planning for disabled and aging communities.
-Before his studies, he worked for a New York City government agency on accessible communications.
 He currently works for the U.S. Department of Labor's Office of Disability Employment Policy.
 This blog post and the related PAS Memo article are separate from his employment.